David-OConnor/stm32-hal/README.md

 ## Contributing

 PRs are encouraged.
-Documenting each step using reference manuals is encouraged, but not required.
+Documenting each step using reference manuals is encouraged where applicable.

 Most peripheral modules use the following format: